Just days ago Disney's Minnie Van service was added to the Grand Floridian Resort and…

 Options for getting to the Magic Kingdom or Ticket and Transportation Center include by boat or by walking, using the new Grand Floridian to Magic Kingdom walkway.

-Disney also announced it is offering bus transportation to Magic Kingdom Park and the other 3 theme parks from the Polynesian starting in October.
+Disney also is offering bus transportation to Magic Kingdom Park and the other 3 theme parks from the Polynesian through Mid-August.

 Is Anything Staying Open at the Polynesian Resort?